HallosF1/Multiple_PyCalculator/README.md

 # Py_Calculator

-#I created a calculator with some methods I learned.
+#I created a multiple calculator with some methods I learned.